 However, the internet is more than just the web.
 You can send email .
 You can communicate in other ways.
 You can shop online.

 The internet isn't owned by anyone or anything.
 No country or government currently controls what it contains or does (although some try to censor it).
 Most of what is on the internet costs nothing, (although some subscription services exist).
-You may have to pay money to connect to the internet in the first place.
+You tend to have to pay money to connect to the internet in the first place.

 Remember that the information available on the internet is owned by the people who create it, and is subject to copyright laws.
 Although it is freely available to read, it is still someone else's property and should be treated as such.